Commercial Japanese Calligraphy

 This page shows many representative projects and a brief list of some of the projects we have worked on over the years.

-Looking for a Japanese Calligraphy Design?
-Browse through our catalog of over 10,000 Japanese Kanji Designs.
+Commericial Use Stock Japanese Calligraphy Catalog Looking for a Japanese Calligraphy Design to use in your advertising?
+Browse through our catalog of over 10,000 Hand-brushed Japanese Kanji Designs.
 These hand-lettered designs by Master Takase can be instantly downloaded once the order is placed and are available in commercial use formats of 72 dpi, 300 dpi, and often 600 dpi JPG.
-Our Licensing Agreement is generous and suitable for commercial applications.
+Our Licensing Agreement is generous and suitable for most commercial applications.

 This design was developed with Anne-Marie Nordström, Product Coordinator and Stefan Lindros Design Director both with Volt Advertising Agency in Stockholm Sweden for Arla Foods.
 The kanji used is odayaka meaning calm or peaceful and is used on the package for a soy milk product.